 What is a freight forwarder?

-There are some pretty complex concepts out there, but in the simplest sense, these companies are in charge of assisting you with your exports and imports, such as dealing with the procedures of preparing paperwork, monitoring cargo, or filing insurance claims.
+There are some pretty complex concepts out there, but in the simplest sense, these companies are in charge of assisting you with your exports and imports, such as dealing with the procedures of preparing paperwork, getting freight quotes, monitoring cargo, or filing insurance claims.

 Some freight forwarding companies have more choices than others, and many will let you choose and pick which services are appropriate for your business.
 At the most severe, if a shipper with a constant high volume of cargo ordered “the works” from a freight forwarder, the firm will have 24/7 monitoring on all shipments; paper planning on all exports and imports; factory booking and surveillance; document service; insurance assistance and freight consolidation/deconsolidation, collection, and mediation support